OctopusDeploy/blog/blog/2020-09/state-of-config-file-formats/index.md

 ## [JavaScript Object Notation (JSON)](https://www.json.org/)

 Recognized as a formal specification in 2013, JSON has been around since the early 2000s.
 Used in a multitude of different applications, JSON emphasizes readability and simple syntax.
 Derived from JavaScript, JSON is language independent.
-JSON parser's exist for many different programming languages and tooling.
+JSON parsers exist for many different programming languages and tooling.

 In contrast to XML, JSON offers a simpler alternative.
 With a clean and easy to use syntax, JSON has taken over many configuration setups.
 Developers appreciate the simplicity and speed of processing that JSON offers.
 One of the most common languages in use today, JSON is popular despite the drawbacks inherent in its design.